taotab/plant_library/NOTES.md

 ## Purpose: Personal explanations, tips, observations, just for understanding

+### 🧭 Data Flow Summary (How it all works)

+- Public users submit plant suggestions via a form (with image upload).
+- The image is compressed using Pillow (PIL) and saved to /static/uploads.
+- Suggestions are stored in the suggestions table.
+- Admin logs in via the dashboard to view, edit, approve, or delete suggestions.
+- Upon approval, the suggestion (with any edits) is copied into the plants table and displayed on the public Index page.
+- Deleting a suggestion or approved plant also removes the image from disk for cleanup.

+---

 ### 🔐 Flask Sessions

 - Flask is stateless; it forgets everything going to other pages.